Peterpiotr/siguren-documentation/docs/source/operation/recovery/manual-service-brake-backup.rst

 .. note::
-  The MotoSuiveur system will arrest the barrel if:
+  The MotoSuiveur® system will arrest the barrel if:

   -	lowering order is removed or,
   -	overspeed is reached